hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

   * Focal loss down-weights easy examples and focus training on hard negatives.
     * After a lot of trials and experiments, researchers have found `∝=0.25 & γ=2` to work best
   * [reference][37]
-* Some loss functions's formula
+* Some loss functions' formula
   *  `categorical_crossentropy` and `mean_squared_error` are good choices to be used after `softmax` layer
   *  `binary_corssentropy` is often used after `sigmoid` layer
   *  `mean_squared_error` is can be a choice after `tanh` layer